vasoyaharsh98/Classification-for-Retrieval-in-Image-Geolocalization-using-ASGD-optimizer/README.md

 ![](images/results.png)
 ## Proposed extension.
 We used ASGD as an optimizer in place of Adam.
 We obtained the following results during the training phase:
+For further details it is recommended to checkout the [logs folder](CosPlace/logs/default)

 ![](images/ASGD_R5.png)